 Induction: Inductive reasoning relies on estimating likely outcomes.
 Decision making in contexts of uncertainty relies on inductive reasoning.
 Inductive decisions can be based on analogies, case studies, prior experience, statistical analyses, simulations, hypotheticals, trusted testimony, and the patterns we may recognize in a set of events, experiences, symptoms or behaviors.
 Inductive reasoning always leaves open the possibility, however remote, that a highly probable conclusion might be mistaken.
 Although it does not yield certainty, inductive reasoning can provide a solid basis for confidence in our conclusions and a reasonable basis for action.

 Deduction: Deductive reasoning is rigorously logical and clear cut.
 Deductive skills are used whenever we determine the precise logical consequences of a given set of rules, conditions, beliefs, values, policies, principles, procedures, or terminology.
 Deductive reasoning is deciding what to believe or what to do in precisely defined contexts that rely on strict rules and logic.
 Deductive validity results in a conclusion which absolutely cannot be false, if the assumptions or premises from which we started all are true.
 Deductive validity leaves no room for uncertainty.
 That is, unless we decide to change the very meanings of our words or the grammar of our language.

-The BRT Report Package includes an individual test-taker report for each person assessed and group summary reports for each group and sub-group in the sample.
+The BRT Report Package includes group summary reports for each group and sub-group in the sample and an optional individual test-taker report for each person assessed.